pitlords/site/content/_index.md

       col: 2
       images: []
     subheader: ""
-    header: Online Casino App
+    header: We Love Players to Win
     featured:
       url: /images/Online Sabong.png
       alt: Feature Image
     template: templates/hero/app-with-screenshot.html
     type: hero_app_with_screenshot
-    tag: Live Betting Games
+    tag: And Play More Games
     video:
       id: ""
     bglower:
       color: gray
       shade: "800"
     description: |
-      > We Listen To The Players, The Operators , And Follow PAGCOR Guidelines.
+      > We Listen To The Players, The Operators , And Follow PAGCOR Guidelines And Build New Platform From Ground Up!
     bgupper:
       color: gray
       shade: "50"